 Chapter 7

 SMÍCHOV AND VYŠEHRAD

 Updated by Joseph Reaney

-Sights★★★☆

-7 Restaurants ★★★☆☆

-■ Hotels ★★★★☆

-C Shopping ★★★☆☆

-♥ Nightlife ★★★★☆

-NEIGHBORHOOD SNAPSHOT

-TOP EXPERIENCES

-QUICK BITES

-■ Vyšehrad Cemetery: Spot famous names like Antonín Dvořák and Alfons Mucha on the tombs and headstones in this historical burial place.

-■ Live Theater: Take in a show (with English subtitles) at the superb Švandovo divadlo (Švanda Theater), or catch an alternative art performance at Meet Factory.

-■ Gorlice Hall: Navigate through Vyšehrad's tunnels to reach this barrel-vaulted hall, home to the original baroque statues from the Charles Bridge.

-Brown-Nosers: Interact with art as never before by enjoying a unique rear view of local enfant terrible David Černý's infamous sculpture.

-Sky-High Swimming: Practice your breaststroke while enjoying stunning city panoramas at the Corinthia Hotel Prague's 24th-floor pool.

-GETTING HERE

-Smíchov is a major transport hub.
-All attractions are within walking distance of one of two Metro stations-Smíchovské nádraží and Anděl (both Line B)-while there are regular tram connections to Malá Strana (Lesser Quarter) and Nové Město (New Town).
-The neighborhood is also home to Praha-Smíchov railway station, which offers easy train connections to Karlstejn and Western Bohemia.
-Vyšehrad is easily accessible by the Metro station of the same name (Line C)-though expect a 15-minute walk from here to the main attractions-or by climbing the steep staircase up from the riverside near Výtoň tram stop.
+NEIGHBORHOOD SNAPSHOT TOP EXPERIENCES - Vyšehrad Cemetery: Spot famous names like Antonín Dvořák and Alfons Mucha on the tombs and headstones in this historical burial place. - Live Theater: Take in a show (with English subtitles) at the superb Švandovo divadlo (Švanda Theater), or catch an alternative art performance at MeetFactory. - Gorlice Hall: Navigate through Vyšehrad's tunnels to reach this barrel-vaulted hall, home to the original baroque statues from the Charles Bridge. - Brown-Nosers: Interact with art as never before by enjoying a unique rear view of local enfant terrible David Černý's infamous sculpture. - Sky-High Swimming: Practice your breaststroke while enjoying stunning city panoramas at the Corinthia Hotel Prague's 24th-floor pool.
+PLANNING YOUR TIME Vyšehrad's main attractions are open only during the day, and you should plan at least four hours to see them all.
+However, the park can be visited at any time, and the view down the river to the castle is spectacular day or night.
+Due to its array of excellent restaurants, cinemas, and theaters, Smíchov is best visited after dark.
+Take a Break Hospůdka Na hradbách.
+This large beer garden is one of Prague's most popular after-work hangouts during the summer months, and it's no wonder with those stunning city views. \subseteq V Pevnosti 2, Vyšehrad @ facebook.com/hospudkanahradbachm M Line C: Vyšehrad.
+GETTING HERE ■ Smíchov is a major transport hub.
+All attractions are within walking distance of one of two Metro stations-Smíchovské nádraží and Anděl (both Line B)while there are regular tram connections to Malá Strana (Lesser Ouarter) and Nové Město (New Town).
+The neighborhood is also home to Praha-Smíchov railway station, which offers easy train connections to Karlštejn and Plzeň.
+Vyšehrad is easily accessible by the Metro station of the same name (Line C)though expect a 15-minute walk from here to the main attractions-or by climbing the steep staircase up from the riverside near Výtoň tram stop.
 There's also parking available just outside Táborská brána (the entrance gate into the fortress).

-PLANNING YOUR TIME

-Vyšehrad's main attractions are open only during the day, and you should plan at least four hours to see them all.
-However, the park can be visited at any time, and the view down the river to the castle is spectacular day or night.
-Due to its array of excellent restaurants, cinemas, and theaters, Smíchov is best visited after dark. ■ Artic Bakehouse.
-The home-baked sourdough bread, the huge selection of delicious pastries, and the lovingly brewed coffee make this café-bakery a local favorite. ⊠ Újezd 11, Smíchov ⊕ facebook.com/ articBakehouse m Tram 9 to Újezd jméno.
-Literally translated as "A Coffee Shop Looking for a Name," this achingly hip café-cumgallery serves a wonderful weekend brunch.
-You can't reserve, so come early. ⊠ Stroupežnického 10, Smíchov @ kavarnacohledajmeno.cz M Line B: Anděl Separated by the Vltava River, Smíchov and Vyšehrad are like night and day.
+Separated by the Vltava River, Smíchov and Vyšehrad are like night and day.
 In fact, that's when these two neighborhoods are best experienced: spend a morning and afternoon exploring Vyšehrad, then head to Smíchov for your evening entertainment.

-■ Hospůdka Na hradbách.
-This large beer garden is one of Prague's most popular after-work hangouts during the summer months, and it's no wonder with those stunning city views.
-Solve V Pevnosti 2, Vyšehrad facebook.com/hospudkanahradbach II.
-Line C: Vyšehrad

-Kavárna co hledá

 The high-top Vyšehrad Citadel once rivaled Prague Castle in size and importance, but much of its historic architecture was leveled during the Hussite wars of the 15th century.
 The area got a new lease on life in the 18th century as a military fortress, and the casements remain one of the leading attractions.
 There's also a grand neo-Gothic cathedral and the country's most important cemetery.
 For many Prague residents, a trip here means simply a chance to enjoy the fresh air and stunning views of Prague Castle in the distance.
 Smíchov, meanwhile, really comes to life after the sun goes down.
 When the city had walls, the neighborhood was on the outside, and all manner of people could live there, making it a colorful, cosmopolitan area.
 Today, it's known for its top-drawer dining options, excellent craft beer and cocktail bars, and world-class theaters and live music venues.
-There are also plenty of good hotels, allowing you to enjoy all Smíchov has to offer at a more leisurely pace.
-Connections from here to the city center are regular, quick, and easy.
+There are also a few good hotels, allowing you to enjoy all Smíchov has to offer at a more leisurely pace.
+Connections from here to the city center are regular, guick, and easy.